ScaledMarkets/dabl/langref/README.md

 Any identifiers declared within a namespace at the outermost level must be unique.
 For example, a task may not be named the same as a repo.

-A declared idenetifier may be identical to the namespace name; however, doing that will mean that to reference the identifier one will have to qualify it (i.e., prefix it) with the namespace name.
+A declared identifier may be identical to the namespace name; however, doing that will mean that to reference the identifier one will have to qualify it (i.e., prefix it) with the namespace name.
 For example, if the namespace is called `abcstuff`, and within that namespace one defines a task called `abcstuff`, then to refer